ArcherDotBuild/L2/21-Application-Design-Patterns/README.md

 ## 5. 08 Delaying Search Input

+**Debouncing an input**: Waiting for some time to pass after the last event to actually do something.

 Any time we call a **setTimeout** we get back an intenger value, these numbers are essentially identifiers and they identify the timer that we just created.
 If we want to, we can call the **clearTimeout** function to stop that pending timer and prevent that function from being called.

 ```javascript